 During data processing, data were removed near filter changes.
-A sharp ATN change (|AATN| > 30) was The filter changes were manually identified, and two hours of data were removed starting from the nearest hour before the filter change.
+The filter changes were manually identified, and two hours of data were removed starting from the nearest hour before the filter change.
 This was done for all small-scale sensors.

 During the deployment starting from 19.7.2022 the MA350 at F{roof} had flows significantly lower than the set value.
 This was most likely due to inlet blockage and the start of a pump failure.
 Data were removed from this point forward as it was deemed erroneous.
-The sensor suffered a total pump failure when attempted to moveafter it towas moved SMEAR III for the 2nd intercomparison (see Sect.
-3.2.54).
+The sensor suffered a total pump failure when after it was moved SMEAR III for the 2nd intercomparison (see Sect.
+3.2.4).

 OBS3&4 located at BG{ground} had shutdowns due to low battery during the deployment.
-WhenAfter the sensors restarted after the shutdownssensor restart the data had erroneous starting spikes.
+After the sensor restart the data had erroneous starting spikes.
 Two hours of data were removed starting from the nearest hour before the restarts.
 Due to the shutdowns a missing section of OBS3 data are patched with OBS4 data during the deployment.
 This was done so that the BG{ground} location has a continuous time series.
 The sensor-to-sensor variability was deemed low enough as a justification for this process.